The following items, in which crazy work is used, will all be found bright and attractive.

 Scraps of black velvet scattered all through in proximity to the bright reds and paler tints add much to the general effect.
 It is a mystery where the idea of “crazy” patchwork originated.
 It was not considered an unreasonable supposition by those living in the mid 1800’s to believe that crazy work opened its eyes of origin among the unfortunates in some asylums, for, although partially demented, the majority were neither idle nor lacking in sensible adaptation to various works of skill.

 An inexpensive lambrequin can be made of crimson felt, the lower edge slashed to a depth of three inches to form a fringe.
 Above this is placed a band of crazy work, five inches wide, elaborately embroidered in silk, gold and silver thread, all in outline stitch.
-Remember that the general effect in all crazy work depends far more upon the careful arrangement of colors than upon the richness of material.
+Remember that the general effect in this type of work depends far more upon the careful arrangement of colors than upon the richness of material.

 Comparatively a new design in cushions, in the mid-1880’s, was the Crescent.
 Made in any desired size, covered with crazy work in very small pieces, finished by a cord with a half dozen small plush balls at either end, it forms a very attractive cushion.